YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 **gtmprofile**: uses reasonable defaults to set up a system and YottaDB application development environment for POSIX shells.
 The gtmprofile script sets default values for environment variables gtm_dist, gtmgbldir, gtm_icu_version, gtm_log, gtm_principal_editing, gtm_prompt, gtm_retention, gtmroutines, gtm_tmp, and gtmver.
 When you source the gtmprofile script, it creates a default execution environment (global directory and a default database file with BEFORE_IMAGE journaling) if none exists.

 * **gtmcshrc**: sets up a default YottaDB environment for C-shell compatible shells.
 It sets up default values for gtm_dist, gtmgbldir, gtm_chset and gtmroutines.
 It also creates aliases so you can execute YottaDB and its utilities without typing the full path.
-While gtmprofile is current with YottaDB releases, gtmcshrc is at the same level of sophistication as gtmprofile_preV54000.
-It is not as actively maintained as the gtmprofile script.

-* **gtmprofile_preV54000**: This script was provided as gtmprofile in YottaDB/GT.M distributions prior to V5.4-000.
-This script is a POSIX shell equivalent of gtmschrc.

 * **gtmbase**: detects the shell type and adds gtmprofile to .profile or gtmchsrc to .cshrc so the shell automatically sources gtmprofile or gtmschrc on a subsequent login operation.
 YottaDB does not recommend using gtmbase as is - use it as an example of a script for you to develop suitable for your systems.
 It is not as actively maintained as the gtmprofile script.